 The Centennial Institute 2020 Voter Guide: The Centennial Institute out of Colorado Christian University released its voter guide which includes advocating against repealing the Gallagher Amendment of 1982 and against the reintroduction of grey wolves in Colorado.

-iVoterGuide Colorado: This nationwide ballot guide has a Colorado-specific guide. iVoterGuide is funded by the American Family Association, a Christian homophobic hate group according to the Southern Poverty Law Center.
+iVoterGuide Colorado: This nationwide ballot guide has a Colorado-specific guide. iVoterGuide is funded by the American Family Association, labelled a Christian homophobic hate group by the Southern Poverty Law Center.

 News Outlets‘ Guides